 1} Run Windows Update Troubleshooter

 While there is a number of alternatives to resolve this issue, you can use this built-in application to fix the error immediately.
 Windows Update Troubleshooter is designed to locate and rectifies the common update issues by itself.
-However, this tool doesn’t fix the entire problems, but they are a good place to start if you encounter a problem with your system, operating system or any connected devices.
-Try Windows Update troubleshooter to settle down the problem –
+However, this tool doesn’t fix the entire problems, but they are a good place to start if you encounter a problem with your system, operating system, or any connected devices.
+Try Windows Update troubleshooter and see if it works –

 - Press Win+I at the same time to invoke Settings.